BENEFITING: DIASPORA COMMUNITY SERVICES

 Laura’s talents and commitment to helping others was put to the test again in 2010 when the last earthquake rocked Haiti.
 Laura sent letters, obtained donations, shipped supplies and critically needed items to Haiti - all without discouragement but with a sense of optimism and hope.
 She was kind to the people of Haiti and many remember her interest in making the country better.

-In tribute to Laura and her passion for impacting lives, Diaspora Community Services has created a Tribute Fund in Laura’s name and in her honor.
+In tribute to Laura and her passion for impacting lives, Diaspora Community Services has decided at to create a Tribute Fund in Laura’s name and in her honor.
 100% of the funds raised will go to supporting our Girls Mentoring program based at Centre Medico Social.
 Funds donated will defray the costs of providing mentoring, sexual health programming, Christmas gifts, school fees, and summer camp.
 Twenty-five (25) girls will be provided with weekly and recreational sessions that focus on decreasing gender based violence, conflict resolution, self esteem and financial literacy.